haurog/Warrant-Canary/avoiding_common_attacks.md

 ## SWC-103 (Floating pragma)

 Used a very specific compiler version `0.8.9` to make sure it will be compiled with the same version on any machine.

+## SWC-135 (Code With No Effects)

+Use test coverage to make sure that all lines of code are touched by the test.
+Only 2 branches are not tested, both of them are only executed in case of withdrawn amount is rejected by the receiving address.
+This case would revert the whole transaction and does not need to be tested in too much detail.